LED Streetlights vs HPS Streetlights: What's the Diff?

 A lot of people ask us what the difference is when it comes to LED streetlights vs HPS streetlights.
 You may think that there aren't a lot of differences between the two lighting technologies, but that couldn't be farther from the truth.
-Prepare yourselves, we’re breaking down a big comparison in street lighting today!
-We’re discussing the comparisons between light-emitting diode (LED) and High-Pressure Sodium (HPS) lighting systems, and hopefully by the end of this lesson we can educate you and ensure your wallet stays happy.
+Prepare yourselves, we're breaking down a big comparison in street lighting today!
+We're discussing the comparisons between light-emitting diode (LED) and High-Pressure Sodium (HPS) lighting systems, and hopefully by the end of this lesson we can educate you and ensure your wallet stays happy.
 Here are some main differences between LED streetlights vs HPV streetlights.
-Hint: LEDs win this battle.
+Hint: LED streetlights win this battle.

 High-Pressure Sodium: Hot, Hot Heat

-High-pressure sodium lights produce heat–not something you’d really want when your main concern is just illuminating something.
+High-pressure sodium lights produce heat--not something you'd really want when your main concern is just illuminating something.
 The heat emitted from the light either wafts out into the great wild or is absorbed by the ballast.
-Turning that heat back into light is ideal–or by using a light that emits very little heat whatsoever.
+Turning that heat back into light is ideal--or by using a light that emits very little heat whatsoever.
 In this case, LED lights win again since hardly any heat comes from them.
 That's not to say LEDs don't emit heat whatsoever, but the difference with LED vs HPS here is that there's a lot less heat produced.
 More energy goes into the actual light emittance.

 LED Wins with Longevity Over HPS